dkaminski-SB/groovy-script-db/README.md

 Scripts can be executed across sevral places and stages of ReadyAPI tests.
 This repository catalogues scripts based on where script can be executed:
 - Groovy Scripts as Test Steps
 - Setup Scripts and TearDown Scripts
-- Scripted Events (based on Event Listners)
+- Scripted Events (based on [Event Listners](https://support.smartbear.com/readyapi/docs/en/test-apis-with-readyapi/handling-events.html))
 - Scripted Data Source Step
+- Scripted Assertion

 #### Why such separation ?
 It is dictated by objects available to specific area where we use scripts.